AriFordsham/GHCWiki/commentary/compiler/unused-imports.md

 - It's not worth trying to be too subtle.
 The 90% case is very simple.

-Here is an attempt at a specification:

-1. Say that an *import-item* is either an entire import-all decl (eg `import Foo`), or a particular item in an import list (eg `import Foo( ..., x, ...)`).
+Say that an *import-item* is either an entire import-all decl (eg `import Foo`), or a particular item in an import list (eg `import Foo( ..., x, ...)`).
+The general idea is that for each use of an imported name, we will attribute that use to one (or possibly more) import-items.
+Then, any import items with no uses attributed to them are unused, and are warned about.
+More precisely:

-1. For every `RdrName` in the program text, choose one of the import-items that brought it into scope, the "chosen import-item", and mark it "used".
+1. For every `RdrName` in the program text, find all the import-items that brought it     into scope.
+The lookup mechanism on `RdrNames` already takes account of whether the `RdrName` was qualified, and which imports have the right qualification etc, so this step is very easy.

+1. Choose one of these, the "chosen import-item", and mark it "used".

 1. Now bleat about any import-items that are unused.
 For a decl `import Foo(x,y)`, if both the `x` and `y` items are unused, it'd be better to bleant about the entire decl rather than the individual items.

-In step 2, the lookup mechanism on `RdrNames` already takes account of whether the `RdrName` was qualified, and which imports have the right qualification etc.

 The import-item choosing step 2 implies that there is a total order on